 Before pay-per-views became part of the WWE Network in 2014, one of the metrics used to determine these events’ success was buyrates (the percentage of those with cable who ordered the card).
 This match is remembered very fondly because of the build-up and the emotion throughout, but did it bring in the moolah?

-A recent article by The Sportster indicates that WrestleMania VI isn’t in the top ten of most buys of WWE pay-per-views.
+A recent 2020 article by The Sportster indicates that WrestleMania VI isn’t in the top ten of most buys of WWE pay-per-views.
 According to an older 2012 Bleacher Report article, WrestleMania VI isn’t even in the top fifteen.
-For those who are interested, WrestleMania 6 had 550,000 buys, with a 4.5 buyrate.
+For those who are interested, the event had 550,000 buys, with a 4.5 buyrate.
 This was roughly 200,000 less than the previous year’s WrestleMania, where the Mega-Powers exploded, with fans eating up the Hulk Hogan and Randy Savage main event.
+Oh, and Miss Elizabeth!

-Another crucial metric is gate revenue, and here WrestleMania 6 shines.
-Fightful looked at the live gate adjusted for inflation in 2016, finding WrestleMania VI brought in $6.4 million, which stood as their highest-earning gate entrance with a reported 67,678 people.
-This would stand until WrestleMania 24 in 2008, which brought in $6.5 million with 74,635 fans at the Florida Citrus Bowl in Orlando, Florida.
-The main event for this show was Undertaker versus Edge.
+Another crucial metric is gate revenue, and here WrestleMania VI shines.
+Fightful looked at the live gate adjusted for inflation in 2016, finding WrestleMania brought in $6.4 million, which stood as their highest-earning gate entrance with a reported 67,678 people.
+This would stand until WrestleMania XXIV in 2008, which brought in $6.5 million with 74,635 fans at the Florida Citrus Bowl in Orlando, Florida.
+The main event for this card was Undertaker versus Edge.

 The Downfall of The Ultimate Warrior

-The Ultimate Warrior would come and go a few times, with his last hurrah with the WWF in 1996, but he would never reach the peak of the mountain, like when becoming the winner of The Ultimate Challenge.
+The Ultimate Warrior would come and go a few times, with his last hurrah with the WWF in 1996, but he never reached the peak of the mountain as when becoming the victor of The Ultimate Challenge.
 Jim Hellwig petitioned to change his name to "Warrior" in 1993.
-His reasons being, "Petitioner is well known to the public at large by his professional pen name and therefore desires to change his present legal name to that of the pen name Warrior."
+His reasons being, "Petitioner is well-known to the public at large by his professional pen name and therefore desires to change his present legal name to that of the pen name Warrior."
 His future wife, Dana Viale, took on the surname, and their children were named Indiana Warrior and Mattigan Warrior.

 Warrior held his tongue for a year as per the agreement.
 Still, in June 2002, after receiving the last $90,000, he breached the non-disparagement clause.
 He took to the internet on his website ultimatewarrior.com writing about how "sick and repugnant" the WWE and the McMahons were and mentioned, "the absence of moral principle in the business, along with crude, profane creativity… and nobody in WWE cares about wrestler’s deaths because it lessened the headaches over what to do with used up talent begging to be kept on the payroll for life."
 He called Vince McMahon a ‘scumbag’ on several occasions as well.